THEATRE * EDUCATION * PUBLIC PROGRAMS

 The Providence Black Repertory Company (Black Rep) fosters a creative environment that celebrates the artistic contributions of black artists throughout American history.

 Artists who look to the organization to provide them with creative opportunities come from many different places of cultural origin.
 Almost 86% are locally or regionally based in Rhode Island and Southeastern New England, 11% are based in New York, and 3% are based in other states, or internationally.
-The Company has also attracted artists from as far as Mali, Nigeria, and Trinidad & Tobago.
-Local artists involved with Black Rep represent a diverse mix of cultural and/or ethnic heritages.
-They are African-American, Haitian, Cape Verdean, Hispanic/Latino, Caribbean, Native American, Caucasian/White, Mixed Heritage, Filipinos, and Southern Blacks.
+The Company has also attracted artists from as far as Nigeria, and Trinidad & Tobago.
+Of the local artists, a diverse mix of cultural and/or ethnic heritages include African-American, Haitian, Cape Verdean, Hispanic/Latino, Caribbean, Native American, Caucasian/White, Mixed Heritage, Filipinos, and Southern Blacks.

 Board members